44thm0820/city-explorer-api/README.md

 Actual time needed to complete: 3.5 hours

-### Name of feature: Weather - feature 2
+### Name of feature: Weather - lab7-feature 2

 Estimate of time needed to complete: 3 hours

 Start time: 945pm

+Finish time: 0045pm

+Actual time needed to complete: 3 hours and counting

+### Name of feature: Weather - lab8-feature 1 and 2 and 3

+Estimate of time needed to complete: 3 hours

+Start time: 1045pm

-Finish time: tbd
+Finish time: 0045pm

-Actual time needed to complete: tbd
+Actual time needed to complete: 2 hours and counting